UACS210Spring2018/PA-and-Section-Writeups/Section11-Maze-In-Writeup/README.md

 ## Introduction

-Today we will be building off of Section10 in order to explore receiving input from a graphical user interface.
+Today we will be building off of Section10  to explore receiving input from a graphical user interface.
 We will be adding a TextField and Button to the GUI so we can control the movement through the maze using the simple commands 'RIGHT', 'LEFT', 'UP' and 'DOWN'.
 This GUI input setup is identical to the GUI input you will be adding to update PA8 to match the PA9 spec.

-You will need the code completed from last week's section in order to complete this section.
+You will need the code completed from last week's section  to complete this section.
 If you have not finished this section already, look on Piazza for the post holding the key.
 All of the code to implement your GUI will be added to the Drawing class.